 When two great masses come into collision in space, it is certain that a large part of each is melted, but it seems also quite certain that in many cases a large quantity of debris must be shot forth in all directions

-As I, too, view the Moon as a font of dreams and myths, and poetry, I wonder about her life path.
-Giant collisions have an impact on the trajectory and formation of planets and their satellites.
+As I, too, view the Moon as a font of dreams, myths, and poetry, I wonder about her life path.
+Giant collisions impact the trajectory and formation of planets and their satellites.
 Based on recent simulations, two roughly half-Earth-sized impactors may have collided, resulting in not one but two dominant moons orbiting the Earth for an extended period of time.
-One of the moons may have driven the other inside Earth’s Roche limit where it was ripped apart by Earth’s gravity unless the two did collide.
+One of the moons might have driven the other inside Earth’s Roche limit, where it was ripped apart by Earth’s gravity unless the two collided.
 Martin Jutzi and Erik Asphaug described how the lunar farside highlands were formed by accretion of a companion moon.
 Yet, a study last year emphasizes the role of multiple giant impacts in the formation of the Earth-Moon system and suggests that the Earth experienced many smaller impacts, producing smaller satellites that potentially coevolved.